 Our students deserve every opportunity to thrive.
-As a School Board Member, April will prioritize Safety, Student Success, and Community Engagement.
+As a School Board Member, April prioritizes Safety, Student Success, and Community Engagement.

 The safety of our students must be our number one priority.
-Here’s what April will do to improve safety in Hayward schools:
+Here are focus areas to improve safety in Hayward schools:

 - Gun Violence Prevention – No parent or student should live in fear of another school shooting.
 That is why immediately following the Parkland shooting, April drafted and submitted to the Hayward School Board a resolution to improve gun violence prevention policies in HUSD.
 April will continue to support students’ passion and activism and work with legislators to keep guns out of our schools.

 - Inclusivity – Schools must be inclusive and safe for all students.
-April will ensure that students who experience bullying, racial injustice, and indirect access for students with disabilities are heard and that the issues are addressed with expediency and efficiency.
-Additionally, she will work with each site to support culturally responsive teaching.
+April works hard to ensure that students who experience bullying, racial injustice, and indirect access for students with different abilities are heard and that the issues are addressed with expediency and efficiency.
+Additionally, April supports culturally responsive teaching and trauma-informed practices.

 Hayward students face many barriers before ever entering a classroom.
-Of the 21,716 students in the district 72% are Socioeconomically Disadvantaged, 32% are English Learners, 4% are Homeless, and 0.7% are Foster Youth.
-Additionally, 11% are Students with Disabilities.
-April will fight to ensure that all students, regardless of race, economic background, and ability, are given the opportunity to success and thrive.
+April works hard to ensure that all students, regardless of race, economic background, and ability, are given the opportunity to success and thrive.

 - Special Education – We must meet the needs of each of our students.
-That’s why April will increase training for special education teachers and paraeducators and encourage inclusive learning environments.
-We also must work together to promote the goals of each student’s Individualized Education Program (IEP) and that parents feel supported during this process.
+That’s why April advocates to increase special education training for all teachers and paraeducators to promote inclusive learning environments.
+We also must work together to uphold each student’s Individualized Education Program (IEP) and to support parents during this process.

 - 21st-Century Learning Environment – We live in a technological age that demands a fast-paced, innovative workforce.
 April supports a 21st-Century curriculum that prepares our students to enter this workforce.
 She believes that classrooms must be equipped with the best supplies, resources, and technologies to support our students’ learning.
-And she’ll ensure our bond projects stay on budget and on time, so the students get the full benefits of the funding for STEAM buildings.
-As an educator, April also advocates for expanded professional development opportunities for our teachers, who are a vital component to student success.
+And she uses strong oversight to make sure our bond projects stay on budget and on time.
+April urges for expanded professional development opportunities for our teachers, who are a vital component to student success.

 - College & Career Pathways – Students are the future.
 Their education empowers them to pursue their dreams and equips them with the tools they’ll need to address tomorrow’s challenges.
 As a college educator, April knows what it takes to prepare our students for college and career pathways.
-She will strengthen partnerships with Chabot College and Hayward’s CSU and support apprenticeship and vocational training programs and support existing programs like High School Concurrent Enrollment and Middle College.
+She works to strengthen partnerships with Chabot College and Hayward’s CSU and support apprenticeship and vocational training programs.

 - Be in the Classroom – To truly grasp our schools’ unique strengths and challenges, a leader must be willing to show up and meet our students where they are.
-April currently volunteers in our classrooms.
+April currently volunteers in our classrooms once a week.
 She also meets with parents, teachers, staff, and administrators to listen and to learn how we can best support them and our students.
-April promises to regularly visit every school in the district once elected.

 - Health & Wellness – For our students to thrive in the classroom, we must meet their most basic needs.
-April supports Hayward's current efforts to support the emotional and physical health of our students.
-That’s why she advocates to increase mindfulness offerings for students, parents, educators, and staff and will continue to support health and wellness initiatives as well as social and emotional learning.
-And that's why April advocates for expanded, age-appropriate, comprehensive sexual education in schools to move Hayward schools into compliance with the CA Healthy Youth Act.
+April supports HUSD's current efforts to promote emotional and physical health.
+That’s why she advocates to increase mindfulness offerings for students, parents, educators, and staff and will continue to support health and wellness initiatives as well as social and emotional learning and trauma-informed practices.
+April also advocates for expanded, age-appropriate, comprehensive sexual education in schools to move Hayward schools into compliance with the CA Healthy Youth Act.

 - Early Childhood Education – Studies show that children who attend preschool or early childhood education programs perform better in kindergarten and beyond.
-That’s why April will strengthen these programs in HUSD.
+That’s why April believes we should strengthen these programs in HUSD.

-The success and wellness of our students depends on not just teachers and parents but on the entire community coming together.
+The success and wellness of our students depends on not just teachers and parents, but on the entire community coming together.
 Hayward’s spirit of volunteerism is one of its greatest assets.
-Here’s what April will do to engage our community to put students first:
+Here’s what April does to engage our community to put students first:

 - Family Engagement – Parent and Caregiver involvement in a child’s education is one of the most important indicators of future success.
 Hayward has several opportunities for families to get involved in their child’s education.
-April will work to support engagement opportunities, to increase outreach efforts, and encourage formation of PTAs at every school.
-Additionally, she's dedicated to bringing Participatory Budgeting to HUSD to engage students and their families in decisions on spending in our schools.
+April works to support engagement opportunities, to increase outreach efforts, and to encourage formation of PTAs at every school.
+Additionally, she's hopeful to bring Participatory Budgeting to HUSD to engage students and their families in decisions on spending in our schools.